 Where exactly is the museum located?

-The institution is housed in the Monumental Complex of Sant'Agostino, located in the historic heart of Cosenza, in the district known as Massa.
+The institution is housed in the Monumental Complex of Sant'Agostino, located in the historic centre of Cosenza.
+From Corso Telesio it is a few minutes' walk.

 Is the museum accessible for visitors with disabilities?